HumzaImran/PopMachineDispenser/README.md

 # Pop Machine Dispenser

 ## About
-Welcome to my C pop machine.
-The goal of this program is to price and purchase a pop.
-In this program a pop will be dispensed once the correct amount of money is entered.
-The user is responsible for pricing and purchasing the pop.
+Welcome to pop machine dispenser, this program was coded in C. The goal of this program is to price and purchase pop.
+In this program the pop will be dispensed once the correct amount of money is entered.

 ## Functions